xdmushui/partner-center-sdk/develop/add-a-verified-domain-for-a-customer.md

 ---
 title: Add a verified domain for a customer
-description: Add a verified domain to the list of approved domains for a customer in Partner Center. ms.date: 05/21/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to add a verified domain to the list of approved domains for a customer in Partner Center.
+Do so using Partner Center APIs and REST APIs. ms.date: 05/21/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk